klaasnicolaas/python-odp-amsterdam/README.md

-## Python API fetching latest parkinggarages numbers in Amsterdam.
+## Python API fetching garage occupancy in Amsterdam (The Netherlands).